-I roasted or sautéed 4 lbs. of asparagus ( substituted olive oil for butter in this asparagus recipe), 2 heads of cauliflower ( made Roasted Cauliflower with Carrots and Roasted Cauliflower with Brussels Sprouts which is printed below), 2 heads of broccoli, 2 lbs. of Brussels sprouts, and 1 lb. of carrots.
+I roasted or sautéed 4 pounds of asparagus ( substituted olive oil for butter in this asparagus recipe), 2 heads of cauliflower in this Roasted Cauliflower with Carrots Recipe and in the Roasted Cauliflower with Brussels Sprouts recipe which is printed below, 2 heads of broccoli, 2 pounds of Brussels sprouts, and 1 pound of carrots.
 That equals 32 cups of cooked vegetables, which when combined with fresh greens, is enough veggies to get us through until I have time to prepare another nice dinner on Friday.

-Since nutrients are lost when heated or cooked in liquids, the first time I cook the vegetables I cook them until they are just barely fork tender and in just enough olive oil to keep them from sticking to the pan.
-When I use the vegetables later in the week, I reheat just enough for that meal and only cook them until the are heated all the way through.
+Since nutrients are lost when heated or cooked in liquids, the first time I cook the vegetables I cook them until they are just barely fork-tender and in just enough olive oil to keep them from sticking to the pan.
+When I use the vegetables later in the week, I reheat them just enough for that meal and only cook them until they are heated all the way through.

 However, when we walk through the door a 6:50, I will admit to just loading up plates and heating them in the microwave to create a one minute meal.
 It is not my favorite way to cook dinner, but it is still much healthier than most of the convenience food that is available.

 Printable Recipe for Roasted Cauliflower and Brussels Sprouts